 When directors fail to uphold these duties, they risk exposure to breach of fiduciary claims.
 This duty to act in good faith applies not only to reviewing pertinent facts for the deal, but also extends to material information related to the buyer’s contemplated actions that could impact the company’s post-closing solvency.
 In addition, directors or officers with a familial or financial ties – or even extensive social or professional ties – to the potential buyer should consider whether they need to abstain from the decision-making process.

-5. Freeze-Out Mergers
+5. Freeze-Out Mergers and Minority Shareholders

 Freeze-out mergers take place when a merger of two entities forces minority shareholder to sell their stock in exchange for a cash buyout, essentially “freezing out” minority shareholders.
 Recent rulings show courts increasingly scrutinize such transactions.
 Because fiduciary duties remain intact during mergers, majority shareholders cannot organize a merger for the sole purpose of cashing out minority shareholders.
 There must be a benefit to the corporation as well.